How Nicotine Addiction Works

 Using tobacco is more than just a series of "bad habits."
 It's a physical addiction.
-So let's talk about addiction in a real way.
+So, let's talk about addiction in a real way.

-Next, consider quit medications that may work for you, as well as alternative options.
+Next, consider quit medications that may work for you, as well as alternatives to medication.